WelbornGroup/Documentation/ProteinPrep.md

 You can **clean the protein** file in multiple ways:
 1. Open the `.pdb` file in a software such as ChimeraX.
 Here you can use the selection tools to specify the unwanted molecules and remove them.
 This is a beginner friendly way to clean a file and is the most intuitive since you can visualize what is being removed.

 2. Alternatively, open the `.pdb` file in a text editor and manually delete the unwanted atom lines from the file.
 This is a more hands-on approach but will allow you to familiarize yourself with the internal structure of these file types.
 The top of the PDB contain a header with information about the protein.
 You can remove this portion for the working file after you have read through the important sections.
 The `ATOM` lines signify the start of the actual protein structure.
+Normally the protein atoms will be listed first, followed by the water and other extraneous molecules.
+The file will sometimes end with a connectivity section, especially for the non-protein molecules.
+You will want to keep the proper 'ATOM' lines and the 'END' line for your cleaned protein, while removing the rest.
+You can load the pdb file into VMD to check and save it again to renumber it if needed.
+It is good practice to save new files when changes are made, this will allow you to compare the files to see the specific chagnes and have a backup to revert to if needed.

 ```